Streamerbot/docs/streamerbot/4.examples/autohotkey.md

     <br><br>

     - Update Action IDs
-      1. In Streamer.bot, <kbd>Right-Click</kbd> on the action you want to execute from AHK, and select `Copy Action ID`
+      1. In Streamer.bot, :kbd{value="Right-Click"} on the action you want to execute from AHK, and select `Copy Action ID`
       2. Update the `sb.DoAction("<action-id>")`{lang=cs} lines to use your selected action ID